kpetridis24/k-nearest-vectors/README.md

 - **Naive approach** to compute the k nearest vectors to a given query
 - **Parallel approach** using **Go routines**
-- **Hybrid Indexed Parallel approach** using **Vantage Point Tree** structure, optimised for space efficiency and branch pruning with parallelised search across branches
+- **Hybrid Indexed-Parallel approach** using **Vantage Point Tree** structure, optimised for space efficiency and branch pruning with parallelised search across branches